Hiroshima Is Closer and Deeper Than You Think: Essential Spots for a Half-Day Tour

 Hiroshima Station

-Experience Hiroshima’s Heart in a Single Day: A Half-Day Journey of Peace and Culture
+Experience Hiroshima’s History and Culture in a Day: A Peace Journey to Remember

-This walking tour through Hiroshima lets you encounter many facets of the city in just half a day.
+This walking tour through Hiroshima City allows you to encounter the city’s many facets in just half a day.